-One important strand of research is focused not on different equilibrium constructs but on the consequences of different information structures, allowing for nondisclosed contracts but not endogenizing disclosure.
-Most notable are the series of papers by Attar, Mariotti, Salanié (2011, 2014, 2016), employing a variety of assumptions about consumer preferences, firm behavior, and market structure.
+One important strand of research is focused not on different equilibrium constructs but on the consequences of different information structures, allowing for nondisclosed contracts (as Arnott and Stiglitz (1987, 2013) did in the context of moral hazard) but not endogenizing disclosure.
+Most notable are the series of papers by Attar et al. (2011, 2014, 2016), employing a variety of assumptions about consumer preferences, firm behavior, and market structure.
 While a complete explication of the differences among these papers and between these papers and ours would take us beyond this paper, we note some key salient differences.

-The 2014 model, employing strictly convex preferences, provides necessary conditions for the existence of an equilibrium in a much more general setting than discussed here.
+The Attar et al. (2014) model, employing strictly convex preferences, provides necessary conditions for the existence of an equilibrium in a much more general setting than discussed here.
 Applied to the insurance market, the equilibrium (when it exists) turns out to be the allocation where no one but the highest-risk individuals purchase insurance.
 The difference between their results and ours, where we have focused on endogeneity of information disclosure, are marked and obvious.
-In their (2016) model, they allow individuals to buy insurance from multiple insurers without disclosure.52 Within their equilibrium construct (distinct from ours), they prove a parallel result, that any competitive equilibrium must entail the allocation E^ .
-Our analysis in section 3 has explained why this should not be a surprise: E^ is the CPE allocation that maximizes the welfare of the low-risk individuals.
+In their Attar et al. (2016) model, they allow individuals to buy insurance from multiple insurers without disclosure.
+Within their equilibrium construct (distinct from ours), they prove a parallel result, that any competitive equilibrium must entail the allocation E^ .
+Our analysis in Section 3 has explained why this should not be a surprise: E^ is the CPE allocation that maximizes the welfare of the low-risk individuals.
+They are able to establish the existence of equilibrium, using latent contracts, but only under a very restrictive set of preferences, more restrictive even than the single-crossing property.